-You’ll find that my garments are straightforward.
+“You’ll find that my garments are straightforward.
 Yet, each print is one of a kind,”

->

-> Born and raised in Alexandria, Norine Farah has studied in Milan before falling in love with fashion.
+Born and raised in Alexandria, Norine Farah studied in Milan before falling in love with fashion.

->

-> Norine gets her inspiration from the beauty of patterns and colors of fabrics, and her creations include custom-embellished gowns and body-hugging looks.
+Norine gets her inspiration from the beauty of patterns and colors of fabrics, and her creations include custom-embellished gowns and body-hugging looks.

->

-> The designer insists not to make traditional Egyptian clothing, or couture that’s too traditional:
+The designer insists on not making traditional Egyptian clothing, or couture that’s too traditional:

->

-> “I want to create what I feel is beautiful and Whoever wants to trust my taste, does.”
+“I want to create what I feel is beautiful and Whoever wants to trust my taste, does.”

->

-> After a successful appearance at the Cairo Fashion Festival in 2014, Norine was selected to represent Egypt at the World Fashion Week in Paris.
+After a successful appearance at the Cairo Fashion Festival in 2014, Norine was selected to represent Egypt at the World Fashion Week in Paris.